Skip to content

 As with any item made of fabric, it will last longer if it's hand washed and air dried, but this can be difficult.
 If you machine wash your stockings, use a mild detergent and warm or cold water, never hot.
 If your stockings are sheer, use a lingerie bag to prevent snags.
 If you machine dry, use a low heat setting.
 Silicone top-bands will loose their softness more quickly if machine dried.
 And finally, wash them daily.
 This removes dirt and oils from your skin that can break-down the spandex, and it returns the stocking to its original shape and size.

-Q. What are compression stockings?
+What are compression stockings?

 Compression stockings apply pressure to the circumference of the leg which affects the leg's surface veins in a graduated, controlled manner.
 This temporarily reduces the size of the surface veins and forces blood into the deep vein system within the legs.
 Clinical studies have shown that applying graduated compression to the legs increases blood flow to the deep veins.
 The result is better blood circulation which usually brings relief from painful symptoms caused by poor blood flow.

-Q. How can compression stockings help me?
+How can compression therapy help me?

 Because the legs are farthest from the heart, and blood flowing back to the heart must work against gravity, blood circulation to the legs is often affected by medical conditions, increasing age, weight, or occupational stresses.
 Any of these can cause serious problems with blood circulation.
 Impaired blood circulation may cause symptoms ranging from fatigue, aching, and swelling in your hands, legs, and feet to more serious conditions such as deep vein thrombosis (DVT).
 These conditions can usually be reduced by wearing the appropriate type of "graduated compression" hosiery.
 Doctors call this approach compression therapy.

-Q. What does "graduated compression" mean?
+What does "graduated compression" mean?

 Graduated means that the level of compressive pressure applied to the circumference of the leg gradually decreases as you move from the lower to the upper part of the garment.
 The result is that more pressure is applied to the veins in the lower leg than in the upper leg which pushes fluids up.
 The amount of pressure in compression hosiery is indicated using the measurement term "mmHg" or millimeters of mercury which is how the compression is measured.
-Some examples are 15-20mmHg, 20-30mmHg, and 30-40mmHg.
+Some examples are 15-20 mmHg, 20-30 mmHg, and 30-40 mmHg.

 Doctors recommend compression hosiery for treatment or to provide relief for many conditions affecting the veins.
 Your doctor or medical professional is your best source to find out if it might help you.
 Compression hosiery is a medical product and you should check with your doctor before wearing it to ask what level of compression best suits your medical condition.
 To get the best results from compression therapy, you need to wear the right level of compression and wear a garment that fits you properly.